Kawasaki W series: Competition

 As soon as the W1 was released, Kawasaki realized that even an improved version of the BSA A10 (itself already discontinued) was at a disadvantage against the newer and faster unit construction British twins, the BSA Spitfire and the Triumph Bonneville T120.
 The W1 also had to compete with other Japanese twin-cylinder street bikes, such as the Suzuki T500 and the Honda CB450.
-If the W1 was seen as being behind the times, then Kawasaki came back with a two-stroke engine that was clearly ahead of its time, the 1967 A7 Avenger with performance at least equal to the W1.
+If the W1 was seen as being behind the times, then Kawasaki came back with a two-stroke engine that was clearly ahead of its time, in the 1967 Kawasaki A7 Avenger with performance at least equal to the W1.
 The following year the W series (as well as the British bikes) faced a new competitor in a state-of-the-art twin from Yamaha, the XS650.

 In 1968 the domination of the inline-twin engine for high-performance street bikes came to an end when Triumph Engineering developed an inline-triple engine for the BSA Rocket 3/Triumph Trident.
 The 1969 Kawasaki H1 Mach III with an inline-triple two-stroke, and the Honda CB750's Inline-four engine into the bargain, foreshadowed the ascendancy of multi-cylinder engines.
 The W series engines were oil-tight and reliable, but by comparison they had low levels of performance with high levels of vibration, and were ultimately unsuccessful on the sales floor.
 At the same time that production of the W series was ending in Japan, Kawasaki came up with a formula for successful four-stroke street bikes in its Z series.

 Descendants: Kawasaki W brand

 Kawasaki retro style motorcycles began with the Zephyr range, available in Japan as a 400 cc model.
 These retro-bikes evoked nostalgia for classic motorcycles from decades earlier, inspired by the Z series inline-fours from the 1970s.
 By the late 1990s successors to the Zephyrs were based on even older generations of motorcycles with twin-cylinder engines, the V-twin engined Drifter and the vertical-twin W650.
-Unlike the 1960s W series, the 1999-2007 W650 had an up-to-date engine design while holding on to the vintage British motorcycle look.
-The 2011-2013 W800 carries on with the W brand, and expands the range to include Café racer models.
+Unlike the 1960s W series, the 1999–2007 W650 had an up-to-date engine design while holding on to the vintage British motorcycle look.
+The 2011–2013 W800 carries on with the W brand, and expands the range to include Café racer models.

 In 2017, a smaller Kawasaki W175 was introduced in Indonesia for the South East Asian market thus becoming the lightest bike in the series.